masatakashiwagi/practical-go/README.md

-# practical-golang
+# practical-go
-This repository is for learning golang.
+This repository is for learning go.